otrv4/otrv4-prekey-server/otrv4-prekey-server.md

 Prekey messages are included in this message when there are none of this values on the Prekey Server.
 This can be checked by sending a "Storage Status Message" to the Prekey Server.
-If the client that received the "Storage Status Message" see that the storage of prekey message is getting low, it is mandated to upload more prekey messages.
+If the client that received the "Storage Status Message" checks that the storage of prekey message is getting low, it is mandated to upload more prekey messages.
 The maximum number of prekey messages that can be published at once is 255.